upasadena/interactive-cyoa-tutorial/docs/appendix/about.md

   Download Organizer
 * Added mobile browser errors to the Troubleshooting page, and referenced it in the Extending Your CYOA page
+* Explicit mention of how to import CSS through files
+* Updated code for the mobile fix
 * Minor fixes

 [Download the source code][dl-VERSION]{ .md-button }